 House hack your way to home ownership.
 House hacking occurs when you own a multi-family rental property and have your tenants pay down your mortgage while you live in the adjoining unit.

 Meal prep to reduce the time and expense of grocery shopping.
-If you go to the grocery store with a game plan and shopping list in hand you are much less likely waste money by buying things you don’t need.
+If you go to the grocery store with a game plan and shopping list in hand you are much less likely to waste money by buying things you don’t need.
 On that same note, if your meals are planned in advance you are much less likely to splurge on take-out.
+These cheap crockpot recipes let you stretch your dollar further.

 Look at your budget to see which expenses you can cut down on.
 Trim the fat from your budget by negotiating a lower rate on your cable and cellphone bill.
 Better yet, see which services you can eliminate altogether.